hanstxu/alexa_endpoint_cpp/README.md

 5. If you haven't done so already, make your own **self-signed certificates**.
 Instructions are [here](https://github.com/hanstxu/alexa_endpoint_cpp/tree/master/certificates).
-I have some example certificates in my repository to show you what they should look like but you should really use your own.
+I have an example certificate in my repository to show you what one should look like but you should really use your own.

 6. Run the server.